| |

 Mutantis

-A relative newcomer to the Portland scene, Mutantis was started by a former Ghostfish Brewing (a highlight of eating gluten free in Seattle) head brewer who moved to Portland and started Mutantis to do small batch, more experimental beers for a more local audience.
+A relative newcomer to the Portland scene, Mutantis was started by a former Ghostfish Brewing (a highlight of eating gluten free in Seattle) brewer who moved to Portland and started Mutantis to do small batch, more experimental beers for a more local audience.

 Their location is up in northeast Portland, a few blocks north of Alberta, where they do both the brewing and the pouring.